NZNOG/website/_conferences/nznog-2026.md

 Registration will open soon.

-NZNOG is a proud supporter of IAASystersNZ, which supports women in our industry.
-[Nominations to attend are open](https://internet.asn.au/nominate-a-syster-nz/).
+NZNOG is a proud supporter of [IAASystersNZ](https://internet.asn.au/iaasysters-nz/), which supports women in our industry.

 Accommodation is available from nearby hotels.
 See the [Accommodation](nznog-2026/accommodation) page for details.